openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/99-outro.md

 In this scenario, you've learned how to implement the knapsack problem using OptaPlanner on Quarkus.
-We've seen how the Quarkus hot-feature allows us to keep our application running while developing our code.
-We've turned our OptaPlanner Quarkus application into a native executable using GraalVM.
+We've seen how the Quarkus hot-reload feature allows us to keep our application running while developing our code.
+We've turned our OptaPlanner Quarkus application into a runnable JAR file that runs on a standard JVM.
 And finally, we've shown how we can deploy this application to OpenShift, scale the application, and fire requests to it.

 ## Additional Resources